 In 1993 the PRPs proposed further study of the southern plume.
 They believed the contaminants to be naturally attenuating such that the plume would not impact the Bellamy Reservoir.
 The agencies agreed to allow the PRPs to conduct additional studies of the southern plume.
 The report findings were inconclusive and recent groundwater quality data suggest that a plume of groundwater containing elevated concentrations of contaminants of concern is migrating south toward the Bellamy Reservoir.

 Construction of the preferred remedial action, described in the 1991 ROD, was scheduled to begin in June 1997.
 However, the agencies agreed to postpone implementation of the remedy to allow the PRPs to explore an alternative remedy at the site.
 Specifically, the PRPs constructed a pilot-scale treatment zone demonstration (TZD) to evaluate the site-specific viability of augmenting naturally occurring biodegradation of contaminated groundwater by injecting sodium benzoate and oxygen.
-In addition, the agencies required that the PRPs investigate and remediate a portion of the landfill ditch and swale in an effort to mitigate short-term risks associated with contaminated sediments.

 The TZD operations began in December 1997 and continued through November 2001.
 In November 2001, the PRPs proposed to abandon enhanced bioremediation as the preferred remedy and introduced an alternate remedy that included a permeable vertical barrier along the down-gradient landfill toe to facilitate the injection of air and stripping of contaminants (alternate remedy).
 The agencies agreed to proceed with the alternate remedy by amending the 1991 ROD.